Federal Programs

 Title IV Federal School Code: 001292 |

-All federal financial aid programs require students to submit a FAFSA at https://studentaid.gov/h/apply-for-aid/fafsa
+All federal financial aid programs require students to complete a FAFSA on the studentaid.gov website.

 Solano College awards millions of dollars in Federal Pell Grants to its students every year.
 When you submit a FAFSA, you automatically apply for the Federal Pell Grant.
 The amount that you are eligible for depends on a formula that looks at your financial status, the school’s cost of attendance, and your enrollment status.